-- The Winter Course “Moving Times” is a project for 18 to 25 year-olds and is a kind of ‘personal winter semester’.
+- moving times is a project for 18 to 25 year-olds and is a kind of ‘personal winter semester’.

 - It takes place yearly from November to March.

 - Its participants are 20 very different young adults.

 - During the duration of the course, they live and learn together on the premises of Evangelisches Bildungszentrum Hermannsburg.

 - The all-day program is strongly influenced by the participants themselves: the course is their project.